Illegal immigration: Europe

 The Schengen Area is a multilateral agreement between 27 states in which they in most cases abolish the border control among themselves.
 These states include most of the EU countries, as well as the EEC countries Norway, Switzerland and Iceland.
-Any person who is physically inside any of the Schengen states will usually be able to travel to any other Schengen state without hindrance from the law enforcement, even if he or she has no legal right to enter another Schengen Area member state.
+Any person who is physically inside any of the Schengen states will usually be able to travel to any other Schengen state without hindrance from the law enforcement, even if they have no legal right to enter another Schengen Area member state.
 A person who wishes to immigrate illegally to a Schengen Area member state may therefore find it more practical to enter it through another member state.
 According to a BBC report from 2012, over 80% of illegal immigrants entering the European Union pass through Greece.

-EU countries that are not members of the Schengen Agreement are still committed to allow lawful entry by citizens of EU countries; they may however exercise border control at their discretion.